-In conjunction with its partners and developmental actors on the ground, the SDC’s development cooperation supports over 500 programmes in the areas of democratic governance and social integration, health and education, the creation of jobs and sources of income, local economic development, and state and administrative reforms aimed at reinforcing the rule of law.
-It also supports private and public actors in assuming responsibility for sustainable development, and improves the prospects of young people and women in particular by promoting their social, political and economic integration.
+With its partners and developmental actors on the ground, the SDC supports projects in the areas of democratic governance and social inclusion, health and education, employment and income creation, local economic development, and state and administrative reform to strengthen the rule of law.
+Furthermore, it encourages various public and private actors to take ownership of sustainable development and opens up opportunities for young people and women by supporting their integration in social, political and economic life.